Identifying Ineffective Chemotherapeutic Agents

 Advantages through Scientific Experiences

-Validated through 17 convincing clinical studies (on more than 2,000 patients) and 10 more studies on tumor material from 20,000 patients.
+Validated through 18 convincing clinical studies (on about 2,400 patients) and 11 more studies on tumor material from about 21,000 patients.

 CTR-Test® results correlate with response to therapy and the survival time of the patients.